 Then use a program such as Etcher to write the downloaded image to a microSD card.
 There are PC, Mac and Linux versions.
 You simply open Etcher, attach the microSD card to your computer via a card reader or card slot.
 Etcher should spot the card (make sure it has identified the right one!), point it towards the image file you downloaded (it will be called something like “streambox-wsp-3.1-armv7h.img.gz”) and ‘Flash’ your card.
 Note that in Windows you may see some error messages pop up about your card.
 That’s because the format of the card is optimised for Linux rather than Windows.

-By connecting your Pi initially using ethernet, you can then set the whole thing up without using a separate keyboard or monitor into your Pi.
+By connecting your Pi initially using ethernet to your router or modem, you can then set the whole thing up without using a separate keyboard or monitor into your Pi.
 You simply use a computer already on your network.

 It’s fairly straightforward to set-up using the How to Configure instructions here.